Stomiidae

-Stomiidae is a family of deep-sea ray-finned fish, including the barbeled dragonfishes.
-They are quite small, usually around 15 cm, up to 26 cm.
+Stomiidae! is a family of deep-sea ray-finned fish, including the barbeled dragonfishes, that live in all oceans in a wide range of depths.
+They are quite small, usually around 15 cm, up to 26 cm, and they exhibit a strong sexual dimorphism.
 These fish are apex predators and have enormous jaws filled with fang-like teeth.
 They are also able to hinge the neurocranium and upper-jaw system, which leads to the opening of the jaw to more than 100 degrees.
 This ability allows them to consume extremely large prey, often 50% greater than their standard length.